What is the tailbone, and where is it located?

-A surgical removal of the coccyx is taken into consideration only in case of chronic coccyx pain, but is rarely needed.
+A surgical removal of the coccyx is taken into consideration only in case of chronic tailbone pain, but is rarely needed.

 After treatment on the tailbone, as a patient you have to gain long-term back-related behavior in everyday life, that is to say: learn how to sit properly and how to strengthen your muscles.
 Try to integrate more exercises in your routine; for example, going to work by bike, walk during your lunch break.
 Yes, it will help your tailbone.

-Three simple tips: replace your office chair with an ergonomic office chair or an ergonomic stool, use a coccyx pillow (it will take your tailbone almost pressure-free) And: STAND UP!
+Three simple tips for the prevention of tailbone pain: replace your office chair with an ergonomic office chair or an ergonomic stool, use a coccyx pillow (it will take your tailbone almost pressure-free) And: STAND UP!
 Get out of the vicious circle of sitting.
 Play the 40-15-5 rule.
 Sit for 40 minutes, work standing for 15 minutes, and walk around for 5 minutes.
 Include gymnastic exercises in your everyday life - so you can strengthen the back muscles, your pelvic floor ... and equally relieve the coccyx.